Career resources for LGBTQIA+ students

 As an individual who is queer, lesbian, gay, bisexual, transgender, non-binary, etc. entering the workforce, you may have questions or concerns about how to approach various aspects of your job, internship or volunteer search.

-Frequent questions include:
+Frequent career-related questions

 - Should I come "out" on the job/internship/volunteer site?

 - Should I highlight experiences with LGBTQIA+ organizations on my application materials?

 - What should I say or not say in an interview?

 Unfortunately, many of these questions do not have answers.
 It is up to the individual to assess their situation and comfort level regarding how open they are regarding their sexual orientation.